 Fact: About one in every three women in our country have experienced sexual harassment in the workplace at some point in their careers.

 Maroney, a Los Angeles resident, alleges that she had to sign a confidential financial settlement to not disclose the sexual abuse she suffered as a teenage gymnast.

 The now 22-year-old gold-medal-awarded artistic gymnast was molested by disgraced team doctor Larry Nassar, who confessed to sexually abusing underage girls.

-Maroney’s allegations against the Olympic Committee is just a drop in the ocean of all the sexual harassment, abuse and assault allegations that have been gripping the country since October.
+Maroney’s allegations against the Olympic Committee are just a drop in the ocean of all the sexual harassment, abuse, and assault allegations that have been gripping the country since October.

 If Maroney’s allegations are proven in court, authorities will most likely conduct thorough investigations at all other national sports organizations and governmental entities.